Possible Causes

 Altered Metabolism

-Despite your best efforts to eat healthy and stay active with fibromyalgia, you are frustrated with uncontrollable weight gain.
+Despite your best efforts to eat healthy and stay active, you suspect fibromyalgia causes weight gain.
 Doctors dismiss your expanding waistline as a sign of inactivity, but you know there must be something else going on.
 After all, your inactive neighbors aren’t gaining weight, so why are you?

 Increases in the immune system cytokine called IL-6, are okay for handling short-term situations such as healing your tissues.
 But when IL-6 is chronically elevated (as it is in fibromyalgia), this leads to undesirable changes in the way your body metabolizes glucose.